 In accordance with the terms of the subsurface use agreements the Company places cash in long-term bank deposits to finance future site restoration activities.
-As at 31 December 2020 the accumulated amount of such restricted deposits was Tenge 5,756 million (2019: Tenge 5,594 million).
+As at 31 December 2021 the accumulated amount of such restricted deposits was 5,897 million tenge (2020: 5,756 million tenge).

-The Company holds one subsoil use contract, Central Moinkum, and performs mining activities together with another participant at Budenovskoye mine blocks 1, 2, 3, 4.
+The Company performs mining activities together with another participant at Budenovskoye mine blocks 1, 2, 3, 4.